-With ad targeting options including demographic information, geography, language, and even online behaviors, you can craft specific messages that best speak to different groups of potential customers, and only pay for the exact viewers you want to reach.
+With ad targeting options including demographic information, geography, language, and even online behaviors, you can craft specific messages that best speak to different groups of potential customers and only pay for the exact viewers you want to reach.

-It is always a challenge for marketers to prove return on investment.
+It is always a challenge for marketers to prove a return on investment.
 But with social media tracking and analytics tools, you can see the full impact of your social media activities, from follows to engagements right through to purchases.